esayyari/esayyari.github.io/main.md

 # Erfan Sayyari

 I am a Ph.D candidate at University of California San Diego, and is advised by [Prof. Siavash Mirarab](http://eceweb.ucsd.edu/~smirarab/).
 My research includes developing methods on large-scale data with applications in computational biology.
 More specifically, my research focuses on developing new and fast methods of estimating species trees from gene trees, and assessing quality of phylogenies.
+Here is my my __[CV]()__.

 ## Publications